broadinstitute/mea-cas13/README.md

 ## Using the model-guided exploration algorithms

-Once the required package dependencies are installed, you can use the algorithms to design diagnostic probes.
+Once the required package dependencies are installed, you can use the algorithms to design diagnostic guides.

 The main program for designing diagnostic assays is [`design_guides.py`](./bin/design_guides.py).